heshanera/PAClassifier/README.md

 O. L. Mangasarian, R. Setiono, and W.H.
 Wolberg: "Pattern recognition via linear programming: Theory and application to medical diagnosis", in: "Large-scale numerical optimization", Thomas F. Coleman and Yuying Li, editors, SIAM Publications, Philadelphia 1990, pp 22-30.

-*2/3 of the data is used for trainig and 1/3 is used for testing.*
+*2/3 of the data is used for training and 1/3 is used for testing.*

 ## Results